getgrav/grav-learn/pages/04.plugins/03.event-hooks/docs.md

 * Cache
 * Plugins

->>>> NOTE: A plugin will not be loaded at all if the `enabled: false` configuration option has been set for that particular plugin
+>>>> NOTE: A plugin will not be loaded at all if the `enabled: false` configuration option has been set for that particular plugin.

 <a name="onAssetsInitialized"></a>